Asymptotic Behavior of Degenerate Linear Kinetic Equations with Non-Isothermal Boundary Conditions: Setting, well-posedness and trace theory

 \item For all $t \ge 0$,

 \item The semigroup $(S_t)_{t \ge 0}$ is non-negative. \end{enumerate} \end{thm}

 \begin{proof}

 \textbf{Step 1: well-posedness.} As the boundary operator is conservative and stochastic, one can show that the associated free-transport problem, corresponding to \eqref{eq:main_pb} with $\mathcal{C} \equiv 0$, is governed by a $C_0$-stochastic semigroup $(T_t)_{t \ge 0}$, i.e. a non-negative, mass-conservative semigroup such that, for $f_0 \in L^1(G)$, for all $t \ge 0$, $T_t f_0 = f(t,\cdot)$ is the unique solution in $L^{\infty}([0,\infty); L^1(G))$ to the free-transport problem taken at time $t$.
 In case \CLBC, this was obtained by Cercignani and Lampis \cite{Cercignani_Lampis_1971}, along with the fact that $(S_t)_{t \ge 0}$ is a contraction semigroup, see also \cite{Bernou_2021}.
-For case \MBC \space a proof can be found in \cite{Bernou_2020}.
+For case \MBCM \space a proof can be found in \cite{Bernou_2020} which applies directly to the whole case \MBC.

 Turning to \eqref{eq:main_pb}, note that the corresponding operator is nothing but a perturbation of the free-transport equation, with either boundary conditions, by the operator $\mathcal{C}$.
 According to Pazy \cite[Chapter 3, Theorem 1.1]{Pazy_1983}, since $\mathcal{C}$ is linear and bounded in $L^1(G)$, which follows easily by Hypothesis \ref{hypo:k}, one can associate a $C_0$-stochastic semigroup $(S_t)_{t \ge 0}$ such that, for all $f_0 \in L^1(G)$, $t \ge 0$, $S_t f_0 = f(t,\cdot)$ is the unique solution in $L^{\infty}([0,\infty); L^1(G))$ to \eqref{eq:main_pb} at time $t$.